oscar-bender-stone/honors-thesis/source/1_introduction.typ

     a metric defined in this system) to satisfy Goal 3.

   - Section 5.
-Syntax: Go over the simple LL(1) grammar, which is similar to JSON and uses python like imports.
+Syntax: Go over the simple LL(1) grammar, which is similar to JSON and uses python syntax for modules.

   - Section 6.
 Semantics: Defines information graphs and their correspondence with the optimal informal system in Section 3.